sraynitjsr/Using_K8S_Secret_in_Java_API/README.md

-# This repo shows how to use Kubernetes secret to fetch data via Java SpringBoot
+## This repo shows how to use Kubernetes secret to fetch data via Java SpringBoot
+## helm install my-app ./my-chart